 It felt like a powerful business-owners round-table.
 We all brought and took practical suggestions to the table.
 And the co-learning process created deep connections amongst the participants.

 Are you interesting in learning from incredible business owners, directors, and managers in the children’s program industry?
-Ali’s next event, the Refresh Rec Retreat, is May 24 – 26, 2019 in Orillia, Ontario!
+We loved this summit so much that we’re bringing it to the USA!!
+Book your tickets for the Recreational Directors Roundtable in Brooklyn, NY on November 8, 2019!
 Grab your spot before it’s too late!